MicrosoftDocs/Advertising-docs/BingAds/hotel-service/code-example-code-grant-flow.md

 ---
-title: "CodeGrantFlow Code Example" ms.service: "hotel-ads-hotel-service" ms.topic: "article"
+title: "CodeGrantFlow Code Example"
+description: Shows a simple implementation for calling the identity service and getting an OAuth access and refresh token. ms.service: "hotel-ads-hotel-service" ms.topic: "article"
 author: "swhite-msft"
+manager: ehansen
 ms.author: "scottwhi"
-description:
 dev_langs:
   - csharp
+ms.date: 11/1/2017
 ---

-# CodeGrantFlow Code Example
+# CodeGrantFlow code example

 The following example shows a simple browser implementation for getting an OAuth access and refresh token.
-For more information about the calls made in this example, see [Authentication with OAuth](~/guides/authentication-oauth.md).
+For more information about the calls made in this example, see [Managing User Authentication with OAuth](../bingads/guides/authentication-oauth).

 > [!NOTE]
 > The example currently points to the SI environment for getting Bing Ads access tokens.
 To use the example for the production environment, please remove the *Production OAuth server endpoints* from comments and place the *SI OAuth server endpoints* in comments.